 We continue to welcome many assistants from many different cultures.
 The application process for foreign applicants to come to Daybreak involves 4 steps which could take 4 – 6 months or more:

-- Apply through the L’Arche Canada website
+- Apply through the L’Arche Canada Recruitment Website

 - Indicate on the application whether you would want to come to Daybreak or you are open to going to any other community.
 There are 30 communities across Canada.